 Final thoughts

 While it is one of the most popular tourist sites in the world, within the majority of the larger Angkor complex, you don’t feel it’s notoriety.
-Instead of my usual human avoiding preoccupation, my attention was fully engaged by the partially derelict temples.
+Instead of my usual human-avoiding preoccupation, my attention was fully engaged by the partially derelict temples.
 These edifices of such solidity and intricacy were enthralling in their sprawling scale and unrestored authenticity.
 The centuries of slow degradation by the unceasing march of nature had both strangled and saved Angkor.
-The burly roots of the trees seem to hold together many of the walls, binding the ancient building to the Earth but they also elevate Angkor to something more.
+The burly roots of the trees seem to hold together many of the walls, binding the ancient building to the Earth but they also elevated Angkor to something more.
 The once impenetrable stone corridors, that have wallowed in solemn acceptance of their centuries of twilight, are now sporadically flooded with shafts of dusty sunlight.
-Nature’s persistence may have broken down man made forms but now it repays us by highlighting details that have been lost in the gloom for generations.
+Nature’s persistence may have broken down man-made forms but now it repaid us by highlighting details that had been lost in the gloom for generations.
 It was in these rubble strewn recesses, where we could immerse every sense in the character of the temple, where we felt most in awe.
 However, Angkor Wat and Bayon temple were another story.
 Absolutely packed with people, the buildings were undoubtedly more grand and imposing, but the sense of adventure that the others instilled in us was gone, we were walking in a museum rather than in history.

 Walking around the temples of Angkor is without a doubt one of the most incredible experiences of my life.
 The immersive, unrestricted and unpolished beauty of site really emphasised its fascinating history and its continuing religious significance to me.
 In fact, I wish more countries of the world kept their ancient sites like this.
 With a basis of some key information, trust us to feel what we are supposed to feel.
 Connect with the history of the place on a personal level.
 Touch, smell, sight, sounds and (maybe not) taste should not be shirked, they should not be overtaken by flashy gimmicks.
 Leave me with a ruin over a reconstruction any day.